 As a percussionist, you can also play on the Bengal Marching Band drum line, in the wind ensemble or concert/symphonic bands, drums in the jazz and pep bands, and potentially even the ISU Civic Symphony Orchestra.

-To find out about general information regarding requirements for private percussion study, click HERE for the percussion studio syllabus, audition suggestions, and other pertinent information.
+To find out about general information regarding requirements for private percussion study, as well as the above, use the TABS below to navigate.

 Our Percussion Ensemble and Steel Band meets on Tuesdays and Thursdays in both the Fall and Spring semesters.
 A student may elect to participate in one or the other, though most majors play in both.